-This outdoor adventure and nature park, located on the outskirts of town, is outdoor kiddie heaven and features almost any activity you can imagine.
-Here, you can zip down a tubing slide, whizz along a zipwire, navigate the bike park, jump from a wooden tower onto a giant inflatable bag, go rock climbing and much, much more.
+This outdoor adventure and nature park, located on the outskirts of town, is kiddie heaven and the best place to spend a day.
+It features almost any activity you can imagine; zip down a tubing slide, whizz along a zipwire, navigate the bike park, jump from a wooden tower onto a giant inflatable bag, go rock climbing, try and make your way out of escape rooms and much, much more.

 Entrance to the park is colour-coded with different coloured wristbands giving you access to different activities.
 There are also additional activities such as laser tag and an escape room, which are sold separately.
 For more information on the Adventure Park, take a look at their website.

-We met our guide Frédéric on a sunny Tuesday morning and followed him to the nearby river where he taught us how to fish.
-Again, for my city-living kids this was such a fun activity and Frédéric was patient and engaging with the children as they put bait on their hooks and waited for the Crussian Carp to bite.
+We met our guide Frédéric on a sunny spring morning and followed him to the nearby river where he taught us how to fish.
+Again, for my city-living kids this was such a novel activity.
+Frédéric was patient and engaging with the children as they put bait on their hooks and waited for the Crussian Carp to bite.

 Riveo also offer fly fishing for more experienced fisherfolk as well as larvae fishing, to monitor the quality of the water.
 Larvae fishing is usually done with school kids.
 The centre work with lots of schools from Brussels and Holland.

 Not far from Riveo are the Grottes de Hotton, the Hotton Caves.
 There are more than 1,000 caves in Belgium and this particular one was first discovered in 1958 after an explosion of a nearby quarry revealed a small hole in the earth.
 Cavers entered the narrow opening and took three days to navigate their way through and find another way out.

 These caves are a true adventure.
-Formed by rain water (rather than river water), the natural cave system is 7km long in total (the tour only covers 1km) and reaches a depth of 70m below the surface (there are 580 steps to get down and a lift to help bring you back up).
+Formed by rain water (rather than river water), the natural cave system is 7km long in total (the tour only covers 1km) and reaches a depth of 70m below the surface.
+There are 580 steps to get down and a lift to help bring you back up.
 Entrance to the caves is by guided tour only and our guide was entertaining and informative; he also knew exactly how much information to share with the kids before their attention started to wander.

-Keen spelunkers might like to try the ‘alternative’ route through the caves, which involves making your way down a plastic tube and into a 12m deep pit before crawling through narrow openings and fissures until you make your way out – an activity that takes around 5 hours.
-It’s traditionally only allowed if you’re part of a cave club (and, in my opinion, a little bit mad!).
+Keen spelunkers might like to try the ‘alternative’ route through the caves, which involves making your way down a plastic tube and into a 12m deep pit before crawling through narrow openings and fissures until you make your way out.
+This usually takes around 5 hours and is traditionally only allowed if you’re part of a cave club (and, in my opinion, a little bit mad!).

 Search for mysterious stones